Generic Name: abciximab (ab-SIX-i-mab)

 Important safety information:

-- LAB TESTS, including blood counts and blood clotting tests, may be performed to monitor your progress or to check for side effects.
+- LAB TESTS, including complete blood cell counts and blood clotting tests, may be performed to monitor your progress or to check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Abciximab is not recommended for use in CHILDREN; safety and effectiveness have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using abciximab during pregnancy.
-It is unknown if abciximab is excreted in breast milk.
+It is not known if abciximab is found in breast milk.
 Do not breast-feed while taking abciximab.

 Possible side effects of abciximab: